xmrig/xmrig-cuda/README.md

 }
 ```
 ### Advanced
-Path to plugin can be specified via `loader` option:
+You can specify the path to the plugin using the `loader` option.
 ```
 {
    ...